All Episodes

 That's his last hope.

-Thoughts, Matt Towery.
+Thoughts, Matt Towery?

-Well, and and the rest of them are all out pretty soon because they're running out of money.
+Well, and the rest of them are all out pretty soon because they're running out of money.

-The uh most of these campaigns are on fumes except for Bloomberg.
+Most of these campaigns are on fumes except for Bloomberg.

-So Bloomberg, unless you have a great resurgence with Biden in South Carolina, which I don't see happening.
+To Bloomberg, unless you have a great resurgence with Biden in South Carolina, which I don't see happening.

-He may win, but I don't think it's gonna be any resounding winning.
+He may win, but I don't think it's going to be any resounding win, and I don't think he'll win much after that.

 The money is about to start drying up.

-Uh in my opinion, uh there there would have to be some sort of cataclysmic major thing take place, maybe a Barack Obama endorsement.
+In my opinion, there would have to be some sort of cataclysmic major thing take place, maybe a Barack Obama endorsement, something like that to consolidate the establishment on one side.

-You know, I was giving him the benefit of the doubt, Sean.
+And if that doesn't happen, I don't see Bloomberg, you know, I was giving him the benefit of the doubt, Sean.

-And you agree with that last word, John McLaughlin.
+And you agree with that last word, John McLaughlin?

 He left to get out of a crowded primary.